-Treasury is led by an Executive Board made up of the Secretary, five Deputy Secretaries and two rotating Senior Executives.
+Treasury is led by an Executive Board made up of the Secretary, four Deputy Secretaries and two rotating Senior Executives.
 Each Deputy Secretary heads up a group and together are responsible for delivering Treasury’s strategy and goals:

 Policy and Budget